DXC-0/Fedora-Nix-Config/README.md

 ### NIX PACKAGE MANAGER

-This is my best discovery, I like my system to be clean and I must have up-to-date software.
+I like my system to be clean and I must have up-to-date software.
 I use Nix on top of Fedora, all applications come from the unstable channel.
 Dependencies are isolated, I can rollback in a few moments, it is the most powerful tool I have seen on Linux.
 I don't want to manage everything with Nix, Fedora manages the drivers, "core" packages and the Windows manager, elements that must not move.

 ### HOME MANAGER FOR DOTFILES